zadarastorage/zadara-examples/k8s/eksd/README.md

     * Public subnet for the bastion VM and its corresponding Internet Gateway
     * Private subnet for the Kubernetes nodes VMs
     * Routing tables to accomodate public/private subnets
-    * Default Security Group for the VPC as well as RKE2-related one (based on the SG itself)
+    * Default Security Group for the VPC as well as EKS-D-related & bastion-only dedicated ones
     * Bastion VM on the public subnet (**accessible to the world by default**) with access to the private subnet (where the Kubernetes nodes will be located)
     * Network Load Balancer to hold the Kubernetes API Server endpoints - accessible to the world by default, can be hardened for internal-only access if you add the variable `expose_k8s_api_publicly = false`
     * Elastic IPs for the Bastion as well as the Network Load Balancer